FAQs for Professionals

 8. What is NATCAN doing differently?

-• Rapid cancer registration data, that allow timely (three months following diagnosis) Quarterly reporting to providers, will be used alongside more delayed State of the Nation reports based on “gold-standard” cancer registration datasets (data available at least 18 months after diagnosis).
+• Rapid cancer registration data, that allows timely (three months following diagnosis) Quarterly reporting to providers, is used alongside more delayed State of the Nation reports based on “gold-standard” cancer registration datasets (data available at least 18 months after diagnosis).
 Concise State of the Nation reports will be produced annually.

 • Each audit in NATCAN will carry out a quality improvement initiative using the rapid cancer registration data at least once in the first three years.
 The aim is to “close the audit cycle”, following an approach commonly referred to as the “plan-do-study-act” method.
 This will be a first at national level for cancer audits.